crypto101/book/hash-functions.rst

 collisions on reduced versions of SHA-1 have been published, including one by Xiaoyun Wang.
 “The SHAppening” demonstrated freestart collisions for SHA-1.
-A freestart collision allows one to pick the initial value known as the initialization vector at the start of the compression function. :cite:`cryptoeprint:2015:967`
+A freestart collision allows one to pick the initial value known as the :term:`initialization vector` at the start of the compression function. :cite:`cryptoeprint:2015:967`

 Once again the hashlib Python module can be used to generate a SHA-1